dkvz/dkvz-blog-backend/README.md

 Simple with no auto-restart.
 I just have to test if start, stop and restart really work.

 # TODO
+- [ ] /render-article should also render the comments
 - [x] I need da CORS.
 - [ ] The relative to absolute link functions in text_utils do not check if there's already a slash in the URL - It's possible to create URLs with two slashes, I should probably check if the URL is leading with a slash or not.
 - [ ] The app does not crash when the DB file is unreadable, it just continuously outputs an error.